structurizr/dsl/docs/language-reference.md

 ## General rules

-- Line breaks are important, whitespace/indentation isn't.
+- Line breaks are important.
+- Tokens must be separated by whitespace, but the quantity of whitespace/indentation isn't important.
 - Keywords are case-insensitive (e.g. you can use ```softwareSystem``` or ```softwaresystem```).
 - Double quote characters (```"..."```) are optional when a property contains no whitespace.
 - Opening curly brace symbols (```{```) must be on the same line (i.e. the last token of the statement, not on a line of their own).